awto/effectfuljs/README.md

 So it may be applied to results of other compilers targeting JS such as CoffeeScript, TypeScript, Babel etc.

-It stratifies input JavaScript code into two levels, namely object and meta level.
+It stratifies input JavaScript code into two levels.
+The first level (*pure*) contains JS constructs (expressions, statements) kept as is in generated code.
+The second level (*effectful*) contains effectful constructs.
+The compiler converts them into abstract function calls.

+I'm abusing term *pure* here.
+I don't mean the first level staments or expressions don't have side effects.
+This is plain, usual  JavaScript and it is absolutely not a problem to use the side effects already embedded in JavaScript.
+Namely IO, references, exceptions, control flow, etc.

 Their separation may be either explicit or implicit (two-level or single-level syntax resp.).

 Async functions or generators syntax can be used for explicit level separation.